yaaaaashiki/escapism/README.md

     ```

 # Gem install
-Execute the following command if there is no bundler bundler
+Execute the following command if there is no bundler
 ```bash
 gem install bundler
 bundle install --path vendor/bundle